pinchbv/android-analyzer/readme.md

 ## Sonarqube Server / CI Integration

+While the project can be fully configured via the Gradle extension, it is not secure to store credentials in version control.
+Therefore, the plugin supports configuration of sensitive properties using environment variables.

 #### Server URL
 In addition to supplying Sonarqube URL via the gradle extension, it can be passed as an anvironment variable:
 ```